aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 ```
 // ContainerFieldSelector selects an APIVersioned field of an object.
 type ContainerFieldSelector struct {
-        // Required: Version of the schema the FieldPath is written in terms of.
-        // If no value is specified, it will be defaulted to the APIVersion of
-        // the enclosing object.
         APIVersion string `json:"apiVersion"`
         // Container name
         Name string `json:"containerName,omitempty"`